SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 Disadvantages:

-When to use: Companies with more than 15 systems and multiple digital channels.
+When to use it: Organizations with more than 15 systems and multiple digital channels.

 Event-Driven Architecture (EDA)